Service and Support Administrators

 ► Ensure health and safety through the development of prevention plans for any incident that may impact health and safety.

-► Provide ongoing ISP coordination to ensure that services are delivered as outline in your plan, are meeting your needs, and are meeting your satisfaction.
+► Provide ongoing ISP coordination to ensure that services are delivered as outlined in your plan, are meeting your needs, and are meeting your satisfaction.

 Role of the SSA in the Community Services Department